Enable Environment Telemetry

 - (Only for on-premises) Check that network traffic from Business Central to Azure Application Insights isn't blocked by a firewall or some software that is filtering outgoing calls to the ingestion endpoint.

 - (Only for on-premises) Similar to checking network traffic, check if you block DNS to lookup Azure resources.

 - (Only for on-premises) Did you restart Business Central Server unstances after enabling telemetry?

 Assign a telemetry ID to users

 To help troubleshooting problems experienced by a given Business Central user, you can assign the user a random ID that will be included in traces logged in Application Insights.
 This ID is a special GUID that's only used for telemetry.
 It will appear in the

-To assign, change, or clear the telemetry ID on a user, set the Telemetry ID field on the User Card for the user in Business Central:
+The telemetry ID for a user is initially set by the Business Central server when the user is created.
+To change, or clear the telemetry ID on a user, set the Telemetry ID field on the User Card for the user in Business Central:

 Sign in to Business Central using an administrator account.